-Shopify and Shopify Plus don't handle recurring charges as part of their core product.
-So how do you make a subscription business model work for your store?
-You use an app.
+While Shopify and Shopify Plus do offer recurring charges as part of their core product, you'll get more out of your setup if you use an app.
 Here, we break down the differences between the two best subscription and recurring billing apps in the Shopify ecosystem.

 It's great when people give you their credit card and say "Just keep it coming every month.
 Charge me till I tell you to stop."
 It feels good when people like what you sell.
 It's validating when people put that level of faith in your business.'